 Turakina Maori Girls’ College was closed in January of this year, after 110 years of service, and the students were obliged to make alternative arrangements for the continuation of their education.

 Merry Christmas and a very happy New Year to everyone from the Presbyterian Church Assembly Office.
 Assembly Office will be closed from 23 December 2016 reopening 9 January 2017.
-For any emergencies or urgent matters during this time use the AES and service team leaders mobile phone contact details on the Church website.

 Recently I attended a Christmas Carol service.
 One of the songs we sang was an old Frank Sinatra melody with the lyrics:

 Today the Moderator wrote to all parishes, ministers, presbyteries and synods encouraging them to support the Upper South Island Earthquake Appeal he launched at General Assembly 2016 in response to the earthquakes of 14 November which caused devastation across the northern part of the South Island and Wellington.